scotttyso/intersight-tools/README.md

 ## ezimm.py

 ### General Use Cases
+* `OS Installation`: Use existing profiles or create new profiles and install an operating system to a list of servers.
-* Build Terraform IaC (Infrastructure as Code) YAML Configuration files from an export of Cisco Intersight Transition Tool JSON from UCSM/UCS Central environments.
+* `Build IaC (Infrastructure as Code)` YAML Configuration files from an export of Cisco Intersight Transition Tool JSON from UCSM/UCS Central environments to be consumed with Terraform or this Python library.
-* Build Terraform IaC (Infrastructure as Code) YAML Configuration files using a guided Wizard
+* `Build IaC` YAML Configuration files using a guided Wizard to be consumed with Terraform or this Python library.
-* Deploy Cisco Intersight Policies, Pools, and Profiles/Templates using Python
+* `Deploy` Cisco Intersight Policies, Pools, and Profiles/Templates using Python

 [README - *ezimm*](https://github.com/scotttyso/intersight-tools/blob/master/README.ezimm.md)